Alfred726/Big-Mart-Sales-Prediction/README.md

 | Item_Outlet_Sales| Sales of product in particular store.
 This is the outcome variable to be predicted.|

 The aim of this project is to build a predictive model to predict the sales of each product at a particular outlet

+# Data Exploration and Preparation
+Data exploration consisted of treatment of missing values, removal of outliers and some feature engineering